Siouxland Forecast: January 12, 2020

-We have a bit of snow out there already, but I have some good news.
-That snow is going to stop around 8 p.m. tonight, so we will start drying out tonight.
-We have a few flurry chances this week, but our next big snow chance is looking to come in on Friday, and that is going to lead to a bitter cold weekend with highs in the single digits and lows in the negatives.
+It’s been a fairly snowy Sunday today, but I have some good news.
+That snow is going to stop in a couple of hours, so we will start drying out tonight.
+We have a few minor snow chances this week, but our next big snow chance is looking to come in on Friday, and that is going to lead to a bitter cold weekend with highs in the single digits and lows in the negatives.

 Temperatures right now aren’t too terribly cold as they are mostly being reported in the low to mid 20s.